jaywcjlove/rightmenu-master/README.md

 ![RightMenu Master Screenshot 3](./assets/screenshots-3.png)

-**Create New Files**
+**■ Create New File**

-Finder lacks a convenient way to create new files in specific formats, but RightMenu Master can easily accomplish this with just a click or two.
-You can also upload templates to create new files based on them.
+Finder lacks an easy way to create new files in specific formats.
+RightMenu Master simplifies this, allowing you to create files with just one or two clicks.
+You can also upload custom templates to create files in specific formats, boosting your productivity.

-**Copy Functionality**
+**■ Copy Functionality**

-RightMenu Master provides the ability to copy the full file path, file name, or folder name, allowing you to quickly copy files or folders, further simplifying your daily operations.
+RightMenu Master offers a variety of copy options to make file management more convenient.
+You can quickly copy the full file path, file name, or folder name, or even duplicate files and folders, greatly enhancing flexibility and efficiency.

+**■ Copy File Path**

+Quickly obtain the absolute path of a file for easy reference in other applications, without the need for tedious manual navigation.

+**■ Copy Folder/File Name**

+Easily copy the folder or file name to the clipboard, facilitating quick sharing and reference of names.

+**■ Direct Delete**

+With RightMenu Master, you can directly delete files or folders, eliminating multiple steps in Finder and making deletion faster and more convenient.

 ## Frequently Asked Questions